-Leading the way in driving Dubai’s transition into an innovation-led economy, Dubai Holding supports the continual growth of the ICT industry through its company TECOM Group’s global ICT business hubs and investments in leading telecommunications providers.
+Leading the way in driving Dubai as an innovation-led economy, Dubai Holding supports the continuous growth and development of the ICT sector through our global ICT business hubs and investments in leading telecommunications providers.

-DIC has been the backbone of Dubai’s development into a global ICT hub, fostering entrepreneurs, empowering SMEs, and attracting global ICT leaders to Dubai.
-As the largest business district for talent and technology in the region, with 24,000 people and 1,600 companies, it serves as an ecosystem where innovators and entrepreneurs work, connect and share their vision for a bold new tomorrow.
+Dubai Internet City has been the backbone of Dubai growing into a global ICT hub, fostering entrepreneurship, empowering SMEs and attracting global tech leaders.
+As the largest business district for talent and technology in the region, with 24,000 people and 1,600 companies, it serves as an ecosystem where innovators and entrepreneurs can work, connect and share their vision for a bold new tomorrow.

-In line with Dubai Holding’s core values, SmartCity communities promote innovation through their environmentally friendly infrastructure and lifestyle, and through nurturing new companies in technology, science and innovation industries.
+SmartCity communities promote innovation through their environmentally friendly infrastructure and lifestyle, and by nurturing new companies in the technology, science and innovation industries.